protocolbuffers/protobuf/README.md

 - reflection
 - binary & JSON wire formats
 - text format serialization
-- all standard features of protobufs (oneofs, maps, unknown fields, etc.)
+- all standard features of protobufs (oneofs, maps, unknown fields, extensions, etc.)
 - full conformance with the protobuf conformance tests

 upb also supports some features that C++ does not: